 Culture

-In 1950 the first Dubrovnik Summer Festival was held.
-Today, this open air festival is a premier international cultural event of theatre, dance and music.
+The first Dubrovnik Summer Festival was held in 1950.
+Today, this open air festival is a premier international cultural event for theatre, dance and music.

 Please visit the Dubrovnik Tourist Board web site where you can find cultural events updated on the daily basis.